 Your learner doesn't need to try harder.
 They just need to be taught the way their brain learns.
-That's what we do.

-If any of these sound like your learner...
+If this sounds like your learner...

 -